-While the Debtors expect to generate NOLs from the date of the Prepetition Reorganization through the Effective Date, the Debtors also expect that, as a consequence of the COD Income, their NOLs will be substantially reduced or eliminated, except to the extent the election to reduce the tax basis of depreciable assets (in lieu of NOLs) is applicable and made by the Debtors.
-In this regard, it is uncertain whether such election would apply to the Debtors' depletable properties or non-producing leasehold costs.
-The amount of tax attributes, if any, that will be available to the Reorganized Debtors following such reduction is based on a number of factors and is impossible to calculate at this time.
-Some of the factors that will impact the amount of available tax attributes include: the amount of taxable income or loss incurred by the Debtors in 2015 and 2016 and the amount of COD Income recognized by the Debtors in connection with the consummation of the Plan.
-Following the consummation of the Plan, the Debtors anticipate that any remaining NOLs and other tax attributes, if any, may be subject to limitation under section 382 of the Tax Code by reason of the transactions under the Plan.
+While Reorganized NGR Holding expects to generate NOLs from the date of the Prepetition Reorganization through the Effective Date, it is expected that, as a consequence of potential COD Income, such NOLs may be substantially reduced or eliminated, except to the extent the election to reduce the tax basis of depreciable assets (in lieu of NOLs) is applicable and made by Reorganized NGR Holding.
+In this regard, it is uncertain whether such election would apply to depletable properties or non-producing leasehold costs.
+The amount of tax attributes, if any, that will be available to Reorganized NGR Holding following such reduction is based on a number of factors and is impossible to calculate at this time.
+Some of the factors that will impact the amount of available tax attributes include: the amount of taxable income or loss incurred by Reorganized NGR Holding in 2015 and 2016, the amount of COD Income recognized in connection with the consummation of the Plan, and the amount of any resulting gain or loss if the Assets Over Treatment applies.
+Following the consummation of the Plan, it is anticipated that any remaining NOLs and other tax attributes, if any, may be subject to limitation under section 382 of the Tax Code by reason of the transactions under the Plan.

 Under section 382 of the Tax Code, if a corporation undergoes an "ownership change," the amount of its pre-ownership change NOLs (collectively, "Pre-Change Losses") that may be utilized to offset future taxable income generally is subject to an annual limitation.
 Corresponding rules may reduce a corporation's ability to use losses if it has built-in losses in its assets at the time of an ownership change.
 Capital loss carryovers and certain tax credit carryovers are also generally limited after an ownership change under section 383 of the Tax Code.
-Trading activity in NGR Holding's shares or further changes in the ownership of NGR Holding stock prior to the issuance of the common stock of Reorganized NGR Holding pursuant to the Plan could result in "ownership changes" that may ultimately affect the ability to fully utilize the Debtors' NOLs.
-As discussed in greater detail herein, the Debtors anticipate that the issuance of the common stock of Reorganized NGR Holding pursuant to the Plan will result in an "ownership change" for these purposes with respect to the Reorganized Debtors that are treated as corporations for U.S. federal income tax purposes, and that such Reorganized Debtors' use of their Pre-Change Losses will be subject to limitation unless an exception to the general rules of Section 382 of the Tax Code applies.
-This limitation is independent of, and in addition to, the reduction of tax attributes described in the preceding section resulting from the exclusion of COD Income.
+Trading activity in the Equity Interests in NGR Holding or further changes in the ownership of the Equity Interests in NGR Holding prior to the issuance of the Equity Interests in Reorganized NGR Holding pursuant to the Plan could result in "ownership changes" that may ultimately affect the ability to fully utilize Reorganized NGR Holding's NOLs.
+As discussed in greater detail herein, it is anticipated that the issuance of the Equity Interests in Reorganized NGR Holding, and that Reorganized NGR Holding's use of its Pre-Change Losses will be subject to limitation unless an exception to the general rules of Section 382 of the Tax Code applies.
+This limitation is independent of, and in addition to, the reduction of tax attributes described under "Cancellation of Debt and Reduction of Tax Attributes" above.